topxel/stylelint-config-topxel/README.md

 npm run stylelint
 ```

+&nbsp;

 ## Using the linter with your favourite code editor

 Running the linter in the CLI is great but it doesn't provide instant feedback while you are writing your code.
 That's why we always encourage our team to extend the code editor with some tools that can help with this task.

-Any of the extensions bellow will read your config from package.json or .stylelintrc and start live linting your css files inside the editor, so no further configuration is needed.
+Any of the extensions bellow will read your config from `package.json` or `.stylelintrc` and start live linting your css files inside the editor, so no further configuration is needed.

+&nbsp;

 ### Atom

-Use the apm command to install [linter](https://atom.io/packages/linter) and [linter-stylelint](https://atom.io/packages/linter-stylelint) Atom packages.
+Use the `apm` command to install [linter](https://atom.io/packages/linter) and [linter-stylelint](https://atom.io/packages/linter-stylelint) Atom packages.

 ```
 apm install linter linter-stylelint
 ```

 If the `apm` command is not available in your shell, check that the `Atom Shell Commands` are installed.

+&nbsp;

 ### VSCode